raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 Programs for all MSL challenge entries must be written in **Python 3**.

-If you find a Python library that you need for your experiment and that is Python 2 only, please contact us — we will help you find an alternative approach.
+If you find a Python library that you need for your experiment and that can only be used in Python 2, please contact us — we will help you find an alternative approach.

 ### Python libraries

 We've installed a collection of Python libraries on the Astro Pi's Flight OS.
 Here's some information on how to install them and what you can use them for.

 Remember that you can download the Flight OS or run our one-line installer to get all of these libraries on your Raspbian SD card.
-If you are using another version of Raspbian or have not run the one-line installer, you can follow the installation instructions in the information boxes below to make sure that you get the same versions of the libraries as the ones installed on the ISS.
+If you are using another version of Raspbian or have not run the one-line installer, you can follow the installation instructions in the information boxes below to make sure that you get the same versions of the libraries as the ones installed on the Astro Pis aboard the ISS.

 --- collapse ---
 ---